cedardevs/onestop/ansible/readme.md

     1. Install nginx
     1. Configure nginx to proxy requests to the api app
     1. Copy the client static content into the nginx document root

+##### NOTE:

+The api and client are the most recent versions from the [OJO Snapshot Repo](https://oss.jfrog.org/webapp/#/artifacts/browse/tree/General/oss-snapshot-local/cires/ncei/onestop/)

 ##### WARNING: